AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16 - A script that displays the number of lines containing the pattern "bin" A script that displays lines containing the pattern root and 3 lines 17 - A script that displays all lines in the file that do not contain the pattern "bin" A script to display all lines of the file starting with a letter A script to replace all xters A and C from input Z and E respectively 20 - A script that removes all letters c and C from input 21 - A script that reverses its input
+12 - A script that displays the 10 newest files in the current directory 16 - A script that displays the number of lines containing the pattern "bin" 17 - A script that displays lines containing the pattern root and 3 lines 17 - A script that displays all lines in the file that do not contain the pattern "bin" 18 - A script to display all lines of the file starting with a letter 19 - A script to replace all xters A and C from input Z and E respectively 20 - A script that removes all letters c and C from input 21 - A script that reverses its input
 22 - A script that displays all users and thier home directories, sorted by users